jqnatividad/qsv/docs/whirlwind_tour.md

 Antarctica,AN,Antarctica (the territory South of 60 deg S),AQ,ATA,10
 ```

 No worries, qsv got us covered with its `QSV_COMMENT_CHAR` environment variable.
+Setting it
+to `#` tells qsv to ignore any lines in the CSV - may it be before the header, or even in the data
+part of the CSV, that **starts with the character** we set it to.

 ```
 $ export QSV_COMMENT_CHAR='#'